-It should be noted that true perfectionists are generally resistant to change, as well as the last to acknowledge that they have a problem and seek, let alone accept, help.
+It should be noted that true perfectionists are generally resistant to change and the last to acknowledge that they have a problem and seek, let alone accept, help.
 I mean, how could they?
 It would mean acknowledging they aren’t perfect!
-If challenged, they may point out all the areas in which they aren’t perfectionistic, like someone with a drinking problem who defends themselves by singling out the times they didn’t drink to excess.
+If challenged, they may point out all the areas in which they aren’t perfectionistic, like someone with a drinking problem who defends themselves by singling out the times they didn’t drink excessively.

 First Steps if You’re a Perfectionist (or Raising One)

 Of course, if you are too entrenched in this way of life, realistically, you may need professional assistance to make the needed changes.
-Sometimes perfectionists are afraid that if they let go, even a little, they will lose everything.
-To the contrary, when they let go, they have everything to gain.
+Sometimes perfectionists are afraid that they will lose everything if they let go, even a little.
+On the contrary, they have everything to gain when they let go.

 Despite the expectations of many perfectionists, less may truly be more.
-Just taking better care of themselves and being more well-rested and refreshed for the next day can make an enormous difference in their moods and reactivity.
+Taking better care of themselves and being more well-rested and refreshed for the next day can make an enormous difference in their moods and reactivity.

-Parents often say all they want is for their child to be happy, but lasting happiness is one goal that most perfectionists will never achieve.
-Therefore, if you are a parent and you have a budding perfectionist, it’s important to acknowledge the problem and address it, even if your child doesn’t want to.
+Parents often say they want their children to be happy, but lasting happiness is one goal that most perfectionists will never achieve.
+Therefore, if you are a parent and have a budding perfectionist, it’s important to acknowledge and address the problem, even if your child doesn’t want to.
 Unfortunately, when perfectionism is left to fester, it tends to get worse.

-It’s important to remember that perfectionism often is rooted in good intentions which, unfortunately, have backfired.
-However, when these tendencies are recalibrated as more reasonable approaches to life, perfectionists can make enormous contributions to whatever pursuit they are focused on.
+It’s important to remember that perfectionism often is rooted in good intentions, which, unfortunately, have backfired.
+However, when these tendencies are recalibrated as more reasonable approaches to life, perfectionists can enormously contribute to whatever pursuit they are focused on.

-However, if those with perfectionism can learn to understand and accept its self-defeating nature, and modify perfectionism-related erroneous beliefs and self-defeating behaviors, significant positive changes are possible.
-Ultimately, perfectionists can come to tolerate the inevitability of mistakes and accept that nothing is perfect, even themselves.
+However, significant positive changes are possible if those with perfectionism can learn to understand and accept its self-defeating nature and modify perfectionism-related erroneous beliefs and self-defeating behaviors.
+Ultimately, perfectionists can tolerate the inevitability of mistakes and accept that nothing is perfect, even themselves.